svalente317/sanka/docs/Builtin-Types.md

     var s = "Hello, world!";
 ~~~

-To create a String with bytes that do not have corresponding ascii
+To create a String with a byte that does not have a corresponding
-characters, use escape codes in the string literal.
-Or, use an array
-of bytes:
+ascii character, use an escape code to represent the byte.
+The code is
+a backslash followed by the three digits of the byte in octal.
+Or,
+use an array of bytes.
+For example, here `s1` and `s2` are the same
+three-byte String:
 ~~~
-    var arr = new byte[]{1, 2, 3};
+    var s1 = new String(new byte[]{1, 2, 3});
-    var s = new String(arr);
+    var s2 = "\001\002\003";
 ~~~

 An application may choose to interpret these bytes as UTF-8,